 For families with net assets totaling \$50,000 or less, the PHA will accept the family's self-certification of the value of family assets and anticipated asset income.
-The family's declaration must show each asset and the amount of income expected from that asset.
+The family's declaration must show each asset, and the amount of income expected from that asset.
 All family members 18 years of age and older must sign the family's declaration.
 The PHA reserves the right to require additional verification in situations where the accuracy of the declaration is in question.
 Any income the family expects to receive from assets will be included in the family's annual income.
 The family will be required to provide third-party verification of net family assets every three years.

-When verification is required, in determining the value of checking or savings accounts, the PHA will use the current balance.
+In determining the value of checking accounts, The PHA will use 3 months of consecutive bank statements.
+In determining the value of savings accounts, the PHA will use the current balance.